Sixteenth-century psychedelia: Polychoral Splendors of the Renaissance

 Franceso I de' Medici and Johanna, Archduchess of Austria

-Friday night I had a consciousness-altering experience at concert of 450-year-old music.
+Friday night I had a consciousness-altering experience at a concert of 450-year-old music.
 "The Polychoral Splendors of Renaissance Florence" featured 40, 50, and 60-part choral works, many recently unearthed by the musicologist and conductor Davitt Moroney.

 Moroney's notes aptly describe Stefano Rossetto's 50-part "Consolamini, consolamini popule meus" ("Comfort ye, my people"), the first choral piece on the program, as "a massive wall of sound...with melodic fragments swirling around, intertwining and tumbling over each other, in brilliantly shimmering textures."
 We were sitting in the fifth row, and "wall of sound" was no figure of speech.
 The piece begins with a gigantic chord sung by 49 voices joined by continuo instrumentalists, and the impact was indeed awe-inspiring.
 And as the piece progressed, with voices dropping out and rejoining the texture, the sound was totally enveloping.
 As my partner said after the concert, "I left my body."